Zorroa/adobe-plugins/README.md

 > Mac: In the Terminal, type: defaults write com.adobe.CSXS.8 PlayerDebugMode 1

 Installing extension.
 Create a symlink to local instance of this project.
-`ln -s <FULL PATH TO LOCAL REPO> /Users/{USERNAME}/Library/Application \Support/Adobe/CEP/extensions/zmlpext` Note* Create the CEP directory if it's missing from the Adobe folder.
+Note* Create the CEP directory if it's missing from the "Adobe" folder.
+`ln -s <FULL PATH TO LOCAL REPO> /Users/{USERNAME}/Library/Application \Support/Adobe/CEP/extensions/zmlpext`

 Navigate to project and run `npm install` at it's root.
 This will install module dependencies for both graphql & premiere-ext, then build their distribution files.